pypeit/arclines/docs/building.rst

 ==========

 The following steps will add a new arcline source to the database.
-Do them in the order below
+Do them in the order below.

+First and foremost:  Choose wisely.
+Stick with sources that are well vetted.

 Code Edits
 ----------